What Humans Can Actually Eat | Part II

 The Protein Ceiling

 Feed someone nothing but lean rabbit meat.
 Within days, they develop headaches, diarrhea, nausea.
 Within weeks, they die.
-This isn’t food poisoning or allergy.
-It’s protein toxicity, documented by Arctic explorers who called it “rabbit starvation.”
+Not food poisoning or allergy.
+Protein toxicity, documented by Arctic explorers who called it “rabbit starvation.”

 The mechanism is straightforward.
 Protein metabolism generates ammonia.
 The liver converts ammonia to urea for excretion.
 This system has capacity limits.
 Push beyond roughly 35–40% of calories from protein, and ammonia accumulates faster than the liver can clear it.
 The result is hyperammonemia, with symptoms ranging from discomfort to death.

-This ceiling sits there, undeniable, rarely mentioned in dietary debates.
-It eliminates entire possibility spaces.
+This ceiling eliminates entire possibility spaces.
 No hunter-gatherer could thrive on 60% protein.
 No Paleolithic human could survive on lean game alone.

 Essential vs. Non-Essential